olebole/irafdoc/doc/specred.specplot.rst

   option in <b>apextract</b>), suppress the system ID banner, suppress the Y axis scale, output a logfile, and specify the plotting units.
 The <i>ptype</i>
   parameter now allows negative numbers to select histogram style lines.
-  Interactively, the plotting units may be changed and the <tt>'v'</tt> key allows setting a velocity scale zero point with the cursor.
+  Interactively, the plotting units may be changed and the <span style="font-family: monospace;">'v'</span> key allows setting a velocity scale zero point with the cursor.
 The new version supports the new spectral WCS features including nonlinear dispersion functions.